Model NO.: Current transformer

 1. Introduction

-The Current Transformer (CT) is an electrical device that operates based on the principle of electromagnetic induction.
-It is primarily used to proportionally convert high currents in three-phase circuits to smaller currents, thereby providing suitable current signals for equipment such as measuring instruments and protective devices.
-Widely applied in power systems for measurement, metering, protection, and monitoring, it effectively ensures the safe and stable operation of power systems.
+The Current Transformer (CT) is an essential electrical measurement and protection device based on the principle of electromagnetic induction.
+It is designed to convert high primary currents in three-phase circuits into proportionally smaller secondary currents, providing safe and standardized current signals for measuring instruments, protective relays, and monitoring systems.

 2. Principle